2023 Update: iPad Stuck in Recovery Mode and Won't Restore? Here's the Fix

 - For iPad with Face ID, start by pressing the volume up button and quickly releasing it.
 Repeat the same step using the volume down button and then press the Power button.
 Hold the volume down button and the power button for 10 seconds and then let go of the power button.
 Release the volume button after 5 seconds, and iTunes will notify you that a device in recovery mode is detected.

 - For the iPad with the home button, hold the power button and the home button for 10 seconds.
 After that, release the power button only and keep holding the home button for 3-5 seconds.
 Let go of the home button until iTunes notify you that the device in recovery mode is detected.

 Step 2: In the notification, you will see the option to restore the device.
 Confirm the action and wait as your Pad is restored.

-Using this way, you will be able to exit the recovery mode.
+Using this way, you will be able to exit recovery mode ipad.

 A Last Word

-It seems like an impossible situation when the iPad stuck in recovery mode won't restore, and no backups are available.
-Hence, we recommend that you use professional iPad system repair tool to get out of this situation.
-With its help, you can get out of recovery mode easily, and you won't risk losing device data as well.
+It seems like an impossible situation when the iPad stuck in recovery mode or iPad stuck in restore mode, and no backups are available.
+Hence, we recommend that you use professional tool-UltFone iOS System Repair to get out of this situation.
+With its help, your ipad exit recovery mode easily, and you won't risk losing device data as well.